figamore/wled-touch-remote/README.md

 - Double-tap the power button to turn on.
 - Hold the power button for 10 seconds to turn off.
 - If you connect USB while running on battery, the device may restart.
-This is normal behaviour for the CYD battery circuitry.
+This is normal behavior for the CYD battery circuitry.
 - Double-check polarity before powering the board.
 The case photos show the intended wiring path and board orientation.

 # Development